 Release Modification

 Release 3.2 This command was introduced.

-Release 3.5.0 The command was moved from MSDP peer configuration mode to MSDP configuration mode.
+Release 3.5.0 The command was moved from MSDP peer configuration mode.
+The command was moved from MSDP peer configuration mode to MSDP configuration mode.

 The prefix-list keyword was removed.

-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.